Get Tech Tips

 I know you may think you already HAVE an education, but your education is really only starting.
 Find a company that will continue to invest in training you rather than one that throws you to the wolves right out of school.

-There isn’t a job or career path out there that will work out exactly like you planned.
-The planning isn’t so you will check every box, it’s so you will get started out in the best direction.
-There will be many course corrections in your journey and you will learn a lot about yourself as you go.
+There isn't a job or career path out there that will work out exactly as you planned.
+The planning isn't so you will check every box; it's so you will get started out in the best direction.
+There will be many course corrections in your journey, and you will learn a lot about yourself as you go.

 Character is Key

-You are a combination of your genetics inherited from your parents, the things that have happened to you and the choices you’ve made along the way.
-When questions of character come up you will be tempted to blame your genes (I’m just not a good reader) or your circumstances (I don’t have time to study), I beg you DON’T DO IT.
+You are a combination of your genetics inherited from your parents, the things that have happened to you, and the choices you've made along the way.
+When questions of character come up, you will be tempted to blame your genes (I'm just not a good reader) or your circumstances (I don't have time to study).
+I beg of you: DON'T DO IT.

-Every human that has ever lived is born with advantages and challenges and everyone has the choice to allow these external forces to define their existence or to choose to own what they become.
+Every human who has ever lived is born with advantages and challenges, and everyone has the choice to allow these external forces to define their existence or choose to own what they become.